skip navigation

 The Registration "Elections & Open Positions" is not currently available.

-2024 Open Board Positions
+2025 Open Board Positions

 The following Board positions are open for candidacy for a two year period.
-Voting will be held during the March 2024 Annual Meeting to be held on Wednesday, March 13th, 2024.
+Voting will be held during the March 2025 Annual Meeting to be held on Wednesday, March 12th, 2025.

-The annual meeting will be held at 7 pm on Wednesday, March 13th at the Lakeville Holiday Inn Ballroom.
+The annual meeting will be held at 7 pm on Wednesday, March 12th at the Lakeville Holiday Inn Ballroom.

 Elected Positions

-Vice President of Operations IceCats Assocaition Head Coach
+Vice President of Operations Treasurer

-2024 Open Board Positions- Non Voting
+2025 Open Board Positions- Non Voting

 There are also some non-elected positions that will be open.
 These positions do not have a vote on the board nor do they need to be voted on, rather appointed.
 These positions serve as long as they are able and not limited to a 2 year term.